-Jin is a member of Butler Snow’s Drug and Device Litigation Practice Group.
-He handles matters from nationwide product liability MDLs and medical misadventure actions to personal pro bono matters.
-He wears many hats, drafting and arguing motions, reviewing medical records and engineering documents, taking depositions, managing deadlines and tasks, and coordinating team members.
-He is a Japanese native speaker and helps lead Butler Snow’s efforts to promote Japanese economic and cultural exchange, support the Asian-Pacific Islander community, and advance diversity and inclusion.
+Jin is a member of Butler Snow’s Drug and Medical Device Litigation Practice Group.
+He handles a diverse range of matters including nationwide multidistrict product liability litigation, healthcare liability actions, and pro bono matters.
+He wears many hats, drafting and arguing motions, managing complex e-discovery, analyzing complex medical records and engineering documents, taking and defending depositions, and coordinating litigation teams.
+Jin uses his background in computer science, artificial intelligence, and machine learning, to work with clients, practitioners, and academics to advance the development of technology law.
+He also has experience litigating trademark and copyright disputes in federal and state courts and the USPTO.
+As a first-generation American and Japanese native speaker, he is heavily involved in activities advancing U.S.-Japan economic and cultural exchange, the Asian-Pacific Islander community, and diversity and inclusion.

 Overview

-Jin is a member of Butler Snow’s Drug and Device Litigation Practice Group.
-He handles matters from nationwide product liability MDLs and medical misadventure actions to personal pro bono matters.
-He wears many hats, drafting and arguing motions, reviewing medical records and engineering documents, taking depositions, managing deadlines and tasks, and coordinating team members.
-He is a Japanese native speaker and helps lead Butler Snow’s efforts to promote Japanese economic and cultural exchange, support the Asian-Pacific Islander community, and advance diversity and inclusion.
+Jin is a member of Butler Snow’s Drug and Medical Device Litigation Practice Group.
+He handles a diverse range of matters including nationwide multidistrict product liability litigation, healthcare liability actions, and pro bono matters.
+He wears many hats, drafting and arguing motions, managing complex e-discovery, analyzing complex medical records and engineering documents, taking and defending depositions, and coordinating litigation teams.
+Jin uses his background in computer science, artificial intelligence, and machine learning, to work with clients, practitioners, and academics to advance the development of technology law.
+He also has experience litigating trademark and copyright disputes in federal and state courts and the USPTO.
+As a first-generation American and Japanese native speaker, he is heavily involved in activities advancing U.S.-Japan economic and cultural exchange, the Asian-Pacific Islander community, and diversity and inclusion.

 Practice Areas